 Meet Robin

-I began exploring mixed-media art in 2015 during a challenging life chapter and quickly discovered a new love for visual arts, a renewed writing voice, and the courage to pursue my dreams.
+I like to say, "Mixed-media art discovered me" in 2015 during a challenging life chapter.
+Discovering a new love for visual arts, a renewed writing voice, and the courage to pursue my dreams sent me on a path I could never have imagined, though I feel I manifested.

 My art and writing have been published in Art Journaling Magazine, The Florida Writer, and EverythingBrevard.com.